sanjayjonckheere/docker-2-fast-api/README.md

        ├── nginx.conf              # Nginx configuration file
        ├── requirements.txt        # Project dependencies
        └── test_main.http          # HTTP request tests for the API
+---

 **PREREQUISITES**
 1. **Docker**: Ensure you have Docker and Docker Compose installed.
 2. **Python**: Python 3.9 or higher.
 3. **PyCharm Professional**: For an integrated development environment with Docker support.
+---

 **CREATE A NEW PROJECT IN PYCHARM**
-Select the FASTapi template, which contains a pre-configured project structure and essential files to kickstart the development of FastAPI apps.
+1. **PYCHARM workflow:** Select the FASTapi template, which contains a pre-configured project structure and essential files to kickstart the development of FastAPI apps.
 Good for small projects.
 For larger projects, check Cookiecutter template.
 The app will be running on your local machine on local host, port 8000.
+---

 **CONTAINERISATION**
 1. **Create requirements.txt and specify all dependencies**